 Sam Mendes' Beatles Films: First Images Revealed as Production Continues

-The first images from Sam Mendes' landmark four-film cinematic event about The Beatles have been revealed, offering audiences a glimpse of the actors portraying the Fab Four as production continues at locations across London and Liverpool in what is shaping up to be one of the most ambitious British film projects in decades.
+The first official images from Sam Mendes' landmark four-film cinematic event about The Beatles have been unveiled, offering audiences a glimpse of Harris Dickinson, Paul Mescal, Barry Keoghan, and Joseph Quinn as the Fab Four as production continues at locations across London and Liverpool.
+The project — the first time Apple Corps Ltd., Paul McCartney, Ringo Starr, and the families of John Lennon and George Harrison have granted full life story and music rights for a scripted motion picture — is shaping up to be one of the most ambitious British film productions in decades.

 Background